Forbidden Doors:

 Your body becomes your guide: heat means yes, numbness means not yet, tears mean breakthrough coming.

-Through the Five Forbidden Doors framework and alchemical stages, you'll decode why you needed enemies-to-lovers last year but crave second-chance now.
+Through the Five Forbidden Doors framework, you'll decode why you needed enemies-to-lovers last year but crave second-chance now.

 Your reading patterns become a map—every trope revealing where your power got exiled, every highlighted scene showing what's ready to return.